localstack/localstack-blog.github.io/content/2024-07-04-develop-cloud-ai-with-ollama-localstack/index.md

   local development environment closely matches the production environment.
 This reduces the risk of environment-specific bugs and improves the reliability of the application when deployed to the actual cloud.

-- Improved Testing Capabilities: LocalStack provides a robust platform for testing AWS services, including ECS and Fargate.
+- **Improved Testing Capabilities**: LocalStack provides a robust platform for testing AWS services, including ECS and Fargate.
   Running Ollama as a Fargate task on LocalStack allows for testing complex deployment scenarios and interactions with other AWS services, ensuring that the application behaves as expected before deploying to the cloud.